vhladiienko/awesome-game-production/readme.md

 - [So, You Want To Be a Video Game Producer?](https://www.linkedin.com/pulse/so-you-want-video-game-producer-pauliina-tornqvist/) 📰
 - [So, You Want To Be a Video Game Producer?
 Part #2](https://www.linkedin.com/pulse/so-you-want-video-game-producer-part-2-pauliina-tornqvist/) 📰
 - [So, You Want To Be a Video Game Producer?
 Part #3](https://www.linkedin.com/pulse/so-you-want-video-game-producer-part-3-pauliina-tornqvist/) 📰
-- [How to prepare yourself for Game Production](https://youtu.be/DZADPKnK6_8) 📺 - detailed and very well explained summary of what a producer's job is about, but it contains a few gamedev specific terms.
+- [How to prepare yourself for Game Production](https://youtu.be/DZADPKnK6_8) 📺 - A detailed and very well explained summary of what a producer's job is about, but it contains a few gamedev specific terms.

 ### If you're interested about salaries

 - Google, reddit, or glassdoor your desired position and country combination, because the salaries vary drastically.
 Good luck finding data!
 - [Global GameDev Salaries 2020-2021](https://docs.google.com/spreadsheets/d/1cM3_iBGF8IXZfLS5GKvC0-JWh0tS6TVYJJ-HxlguinA/edit?usp=sharing) by [Evva Karr](https://www.evvakarr.com/)
-- [H1B Salary Database](https://h1bdata.info/index.php?em=&job=game+producer&city=&year=all+years) - not sure how accurate this data is, as I'm not from USA.
+- [H1B Salary Database](https://h1bdata.info/index.php?em=&job=game+producer&city=&year=all+years) - Not sure how accurate this data is, as I'm not from USA.

 ## 📚 Books